 Do you click on the "About Me" or "About Us" link, when you visit a new site?
 I do.
 We want to know who is behind it and what their reason is for being there.
 We want to know whether they are trustworthy and what is their general view on life.
 In this case you want to know just how much of an authority I might be on aloe vera and on handy herbs for health purposes, right?

-On this page however, I'd like to focus on a side of me that those other pages do not cover; my interest in alternative health through the natural remedies that God has provided all around us.
+I'd like to focus here on a side about me that those other pages do not cover; my interest in alternative health through the natural remedies that God has provided all around us.
 Partly I was drawn in to this by about 12 years with allergies, and partly because of poverty.
 I simply couldn't afford to buy commercial or prescription remedies.
 I had to be resourceful.
 My more recent history plays into this too.

 Resourcefulness is something about me I've inherited from Dad.
 After I had moved back home to look after my parents in Hague, Saskatchewan, I learned a lot about my parents and ancestry, and the characteristics that I inherit from them.
 A fascinating topic.